gatsbyjs/gatsby/docs/tutorial/ecommerce-tutorial/index.md

 to the end of the `<body>` tag across all of your pages.
 This helps facilitate Stripe's [fraud detection](https://stripe.com/docs/stripe-js/reference#including-stripejs).

-If you want to further customise the checkout process or pull Stripe data into your site, check out [Gatsby's plugin library for more Stripe plugins](https://www.gatsbyjs.org/plugins/?=stripe).
+If you want to further customize the checkout process or pull Stripe data into your site, check out [Gatsby's plugin library for more Stripe plugins](https://www.gatsbyjs.org/plugins/?=stripe).

 ### Getting your Stripe test keys